ckb-next/ckb-next/README.md

 Building for Linux
 ------------------

 Requires Qt5 and libudev (Ubuntu: `qt5-default` and `libudev-dev`.
-Qt5 packages may also be under `qt5-base` or `libqt5*-devel`). `gcc`, `g++`, and `glibc` are also required.
+In other distros, Qt5 may be known as `qt5-base` or `libqt5*-devel`). `gcc`, `g++`, and `glibc` are also required.
 Check with your package manager to make sure you have the correct libraries/headers installed.

-You can build the project by running `qmake-qt5 && make` in the directory you downloaded it to.
-If you don't have `qmake-qt5` (e.g. Ubuntu), run `qmake && make` instead.
+You can build the project by running `./qmake-auto && make` in the directory you downloaded it to.
 The binaries will be placed in a new `bin` directory assuming they compile successfully.
 To use the driver, first start the daemon program by running `sudo bin/ckb-daemon`.
 After that, open the `ckb` binary as a normal user to start the user interface.

 Troubleshooting (Linux)
 -----------------------